0dm/disbatch/README.md

 # disbatch
-Converts batch to exe using MinGW.
+Converts batch to exe.

+# Requires MinGW

-Batch files are converted to C and compiled with MinGW
+Batch files are converted to C and compiled.

 # Examples
 test.bat